HOME OF THE CREATIVITY MACHINE

 allowing users to produce trained neural network models at unprecedented speeds.
 Because of their extraordinary efficiency, they can handle immense

-problems even on desktop PCs, easily dealing with genomics-sized problems
+problems even on desktop PCs, easily dealing with genomics-sized mapping millions of inputs

-having millions of inputs and outputs.
+to millions of outputs.
 Furthermore, using STANNOs, the neural

 network model can be interrogated even as it trains!